Aeroluna/Vivify/README.md

   "t": "SetCameraProperty",
   "d": {
     "id": string, // (Optional) Id of camera to affect.
 Default to "_Main".
+    "properties": {
       "depthTextureMode": [], // (Optional) Sets the depth texture mode on the camera.
 Can be [Depth, DepthNormals, MotionVectors].
       "clearFlags": string, // (Optional) Can be [Skybox, SolidColor, Depth, Nothing].
 See https://docs.unity3d.com/ScriptReference/CameraClearFlags.html
       "backgroundColor": [], // (Optional) [R, G, B, (Optional) A] Color to clear screen with.
 Only used with SolidColor clear flag.
       "culling": { // (Optional) Sets a culling mask where the selected tracks are culled "track": string/string[], // Name(s) of your track(s).
 Everything on the track(s) will be added to this mask.
           "whitelist": bool // (Optional) When true, will cull everything but the selected tracks.
 Defaults to false.
       },
       "bloomPrePass": bool, // (Optional) Enable or disable the bloom pre pass effect.
       "mainEffect": bool // (Optional) Enable or disable the main bloom effect.
+    }
   }
 }
 ```